Royal Engineers: Regimental museum

-Significant constructions

-The Royal Engineers conducted some of the most significant civil engineering projects around the world, including those that are described in A. J. Smithers's book Honourable Conquests.
+Major projects

 British Columbia

 The Royal Engineers, Columbia Detachment, which was commanded by Colonel Richard Clement Moody, was responsible for the foundation and settlement of British Columbia as the Colony of British Columbia.

 Royal Albert Hall

-The Royal Albert Hall is one of the UK's most treasured and distinctive buildings, recognisable the world over.
-Since its opening by Queen Victoria in 1871, the world's leading artists from every kind of performance genre have appeared on its stage.
-Each year it hosts more than 350 performances including classical concerts, rock and pop, ballet and opera, tennis, award ceremonies, school and community events, charity performances and lavish banquets.
-The Hall was designed by Captain Francis Fowke and Major-General Henry Y. D. Scott of the Royal Engineers and built by Lucas Brothers.
+The Royal Albert Hall was designed by Captain Francis Fowke and Major-General Henry Y. D. Scott of the Royal Engineers and built by Lucas Brothers.
 The designers were heavily influenced by ancient amphitheatres, but had also been exposed to the ideas of Gottfried Semper while he was working at the Victoria and Albert Museum.

 Indian infrastructure

 Much of the British colonial era infrastructure of India, of which elements survive today, was created by engineers of the three presidencies' armies and the Royal Engineers.
 Lieutenant (later General Sir) Arthur Thomas Cotton (1803–99), Madras Engineers, was responsible for the design and construction of the great irrigation works on the river Cauvery, which watered the rice crops of Tanjore and Trichinopoly districts in the late 1820s.

-In 1838 he designed and built sea defences for Vizagapatam.
+In 1838, he designed and built sea defences for Vizagapatam.
 He masterminded the Godavery Delta project where 720000 acre of land were irrigated and 500 mi of land to the port of Cocanada was made navigable in the 1840s.
 Such regard for his lasting legacy was shown when in 1983, the Indian Government erected a statue in his memory at Dowleswaram.

 Other irrigation and canal projects included the Ganges Canal, where Colonel Sir Colin Scott-Moncrieff (1836–1916) acted as the Chief Engineer and made modifications to the original work.
 Among other engineers trained in India, Scott-Moncrieff went on to become Under Secretary of State Public Works, Egypt where he restored the Nile barrage and irrigation works of Lower Egypt.